joannaszymczykraj/DareIT_Challenges_Automatyzacja-Python/README.md

 </details>

 ### Subtask 3: Adding selectors to the project
-Job done - selektors added to the projekt in the login_page tab in PYcharm.
+Job done - selektors added to the projekt in the login_page tab in PyCharm.

 ### Subtask 4: Adding a new field to the project
-Job done - a new field "dashboard" added to the project in PYcharm.
+Job done - a new field "dashboard" added to the project in PyCharm.

 ### Subtask 5: Addind a new field - add a match form
-Job done - a new field "add_a_match_form" added to the projekt in PYcharm.
+Job done - a new field "add_a_match_form" added to the projekt in PyCharm.
 Moreover, more than 10 selectors have been added.

 ### Subtask 6: Special task - branch merging
 Job done - merge pull request :muscle: